If your deployments are taking a long time, you should check that your server is not running low on memory.

 Alternatively, the OS is killing the process (hence we don’t get any notification when it is complete)

-But nothing changed?
+But nothing in my app has changed?

 Underlying package version changes can sometimes affect memory usage drastically ie. adding a new webpacker package (which itself brings in a large complex package as a dependency that needs a lot more memory to compile)